-the number of meals served to eligible persons in the State during the preceding Federal fiscal year by the number of such meals served in all States and Tribes, and applying the resulting ratio to the amount of funds available.
+AoA administers NSIP in cooperation with States, sub-State agencies, and other service providers.
+Under Section 311(b) (1) and (d) (1) of the OAA, States receive a cash grant from AoA, based on the formula in the OAA.
+The amount of a State's grant is determined by dividing the number of meals served to eligible persons in the State during the preceding Federal fiscal year by the number of such meals served in all States and tribes, and applying the resulting ratio to the amount of funds available.
 Under OAA Section 311(d)(1), a State may choose to use all or any part of its grant to obtain commodities distributed by the USDA through State Distributing Agencies.
-The amount a State chooses to-use in commodities, as well as administrative costs from USDA associated with the purchase of commodities are deducted from the State's grant from AoA.
+The amount a State chooses to use in commodities, as well as administrative costs from USDA associated with the purchase of commodities, are deducted from the State's grant from AoA.
 AoA transfers funds to USDA.
 USDA remains responsible for the overall management of the commodities program, including ordering, purchase, and delivery of the requested commodities.
-(See also "IV, Other Information.")
+(See also IV, "Other Information.")